pondrejk/dizzer/chap4-case_study_1.md

 The parameters include both attractive and repulsive factors: proximity to schools and nurseries, parks and greenery, places of worship, healthcare facilities, sport, cultural and social facilities on the one hand, noise model, crime incidence and property prices on the other.
 Layers were sourced from the Open Street Map (OSM) database.
 The input spatial layers were collected for the area of the city including a 5 Km buffer to prevent undesirable interpolation effects on the city borders.
 The following list describes what belongs under thematic categories in greater detail:

-* culture — theaters, cinemas, music clubs
+* culture—theaters, cinemas, music clubs
-* health — hospitals and ambulances
+* health—hospitals and ambulances
-* church — places of worship for various religions
+* church—places of worship for various religions
-* parks — parks, forests, green spaces
+* parks—parks, forests, green spaces
-* social — cafés, pubs, restaurants
+* social—cafés, pubs, restaurants
-* sport — sport grounds, gyms
+* sport—sport grounds, gyms
-* transport — public transport stops
+* transport—public transport stops

 These layers were obtained from the OSM and have point spatial reference, with the exception of parks that are defined as polygons.
 Some complementary layers from different sources were also included: